Roy-lab/Arboretum2.0/README.txt

  When this option is used the input configuration (-c) file should be in the form: species <tab> expression_data_file <endl>
 -u		A true|false option for updating the cluster means from the source species.
 Note this should only be attempted if the species all have the same number of data points.
 Otherwise it is not stringently requred that all species do have the same number of data points per gene, but all genes represented within each species must of course have the same number of data points.
 -h,--help		Reports this usage information.
-A note on prediction mode: generally used when you have an arboretum clustering result to which you have applied a reordering, and hence need to infer assignments for additional genes ortho-groups, or to infer ancestral assignments.
+A note on prediction mode: this is most commonly used when you have an arboretum clustering result to which you have applied a reordering, and hence need to re-infer assignments for ancestral assignments, or convesely when you want to include additional ortho-groups in your analysis and infer the cluster assignments for new genes based on the existing model.

 The short tutorial on usisng this updated code is as follows: